danielpmchugh/danielpmchugh/README.md

 ## 🎯 About Me

 I'm an enterprise software engineer with **25+ years** building **mission-critical financial technology** and **cloud-native distributed systems**.
-My professional work spans from low-level C++ systems engineering to modern cloud architecture, with deep expertise in Azure, resilience patterns, event-driven systems, and leading engineering teams to deliver secure, scalable solutions.
+My professional work focuses on **C# and .NET enterprise applications**, with deep expertise in Azure cloud architecture, resilience patterns, event-driven systems, CQRS, and leading engineering teams to deliver secure, scalable solutions.

 **This GitHub is my playground** 🎮 — where I explore emerging technologies, experiment with new ideas, and dive into domains outside my day-to-day enterprise work, from blockchain to AI agents to game development.